 In some states, for example, if a landlord fails to make his or her payments to the building owner, or fails to make mortgage payments to a bank, the business or tenant can end up getting evicted in the event of foreclosure – even if the business has been on time with every payment.
-That's just one example of how a landlord, tenant and building owner relationship can go awry.
-Gumersell said businesses can conduct a public records search to find out more about the landlord.
-You can also request documents related to the landlord's LLC or business entity to learn more about whether it's an ideal partner for your business.
+That's just one example of how the relationship among a landlord, tenant and building owner can go awry.
+Gumersell said businesses can conduct a public-records search to find out more about the landlord.
+You can also request documents related to the landlord's limited liability company or business entity to learn more about whether it's an ideal partner for your business.

 3. Research zoning laws.

-4. Nuisance laws and the environment.
+4. Learn about nuisance laws and the environment.